Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 | `rm` | Command to be executed. |
 | `{}` | A placeholder for each file as find command searches each file. |
 | `\;` | The end of the -exec command. |

 ## Command: tree

-## Description: Displays directory structure in a tree like form.
+## Description: Displays directory structure in a tree like form

 ## Syntax

 - `tree [OPTIONS] [DIRECTORY]`

 ### OPTIONS

 | Options | Descriptions | Examples |
 |---------|--------------|----------|
 | `-a` | Show all hidden files. | `tree -a` |